Every Superhero must have a Secret Identity. The reasons are incredibly varied, but they have one.

 - El Tigre: Manny is quite close to Zoe Avers, but completely ignores her supervillian identity of Black Cuervo.
 Ironically despite all the emotional torment and sometimes physical violence received, she genuinely loves him.
 A subversion because Manny is publicly known to be El Tigre, but Zoe has a secret identity, which leads to an incredibly complicated relationship.

 - Chloe Bourgeois is one of the biggest Ladybug fangirls in the cast, but has a mutual hatred for her alter ego Marinette.
 In various episodes where she gets to meet Ladybug personally (usually after creating the Villain of the Week) and keeps hugging her, Ladybug's response every time is to push her away with a disgusted expression and some light slapping.
-It remains to be seen how this dynamic will be affected when Chloe gets the Bee Miraculous in season 2.
+This doesn't change when Chloe gets the Bee Miraculous in season 2, and her continued animosity toward Marinette is one of the many contributing factors to Ladybug continually passing her over for missions, in turn eventually leading Chloe to outright team up with Hawk Moth in an attempt to regain the spotlight.

 - Subverted in "Lady Wifi" where Cat Noir sees Chloe cosplaying as Ladybug and is horrified at the possibility he may be crushing on her.
 Naturally, he is tremendously relieved when the actual Ladybug shows up to meet him.